 Hltkusuo@liv.ac.uk

-Funding: This study received funding from the Institute of Medical Ethics
+Funding: This study received funding from the Institute of Medical Ethics (UK)

 Conflict of Interest: There were no relationships that could have led to a conflict of interest in this study.

-Ethical Approval: Approval for this study was given by Edendale hospital (South Africa), the Biomedical Research Ethics Committee (BREC) and the University of Liverpool Ethics Committee.
+Ethical Approval: Approval for this study was given by Edendale hospital (South Africa), the Biomedical Research Ethics Committee (BREC) and the University of Liverpool Faculty of Health & Life Sciences Committee on Research Ethics (United Kingdom).

 Word Count = 2,402 (Excluding abstract, references, tables and figures)